botttos/3DEngine/README.md

 To open/close the console pulse the grave key.
 Console shows information of the engine operations and can handle some basic input.(help,quit,clear).

-To see all the console commands, you can open the console header in the configuration window or enter ìhelpî in the console
+To see all the console commands, you can open the console header in the configuration window or enter ‚Äúhelp‚Äù in the console

 ### Resources Manager: